background 0background 1background 2background 3

 Credential Programs

-After earning your bachelors degree and passing required exams, you’ll need a teaching credential--a license that allows you to teach elementary, middle, or school, or special education students.
+After earning your bachelors degree and passing required exams, you’ll need a teaching credential--a license that allows you to teach elementary, middle, or school, or students with support needs.

 Our credential programs are generally two semesters and grounded in field experience.